mayah992/grocery-rush/README.md

 # IMG420-GroceryRush

-A simple top-down game about retrieving groceries for your mom.
+A simple top-down memory game about retrieving groceries for your mom.

 Retrieve the grocery items from the shelves within the time limit